jahwin/wecodefy/README.md

 For more information about using react js framework refer to <a target="_brank" href="https://www.w3schools.com/REACT/react_components.asp">this link</a>

 ## JSBuild
-JSBuild will combine both react,vue,angular into a single bundle based on `webpack.mix.js` config, you can separate base on what you want.
+JSBuild will combine both react, vue, angular into a single bundle based on `webpack.mix.js` config, you can separate base on what you want.
 Here is some important commands, run those commands in root of your project.

 ```